Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Animate image overlay/README.md

 ## Additional information

-The supported image formats are GeoTIFF, TIFF, JPEG, and PNG. `ImageOverlay` does not support the rich processing and rendering capabilities of a `RasterLayer`.
-Use `Raster` and `RasterLayer` for static image rendering, analysis, and persistence.
+The supported image formats are GeoTIFF, TIFF, JPEG, and PNG. `AGSImageOverlay` does not support the rich processing and rendering capabilities of an `AGSRasterLayer`.
+Use `AGSRaster` and `AGSRasterLayer` for static image rendering, analysis, and persistence.

 ## Tags

-3d, animation, drone, dynamic, image frame, image overlay, real time, rendering
+3D, animation, drone, dynamic, image frame, image overlay, real time, rendering